willyldx/tintin/README.md

 - Stop: `tintin stop`
 - Status: `tintin status`

+### Playwright MCP

+Tintin can run the [Playwright MCP](./references/playwright-mcp/README.md) sidecar so Codex can drive a real browser.

+- Configure `[playwright_mcp]` in `config.toml` (see `config.example.toml`).
+Defaults start `npx -y @playwright/mcp@latest` with Chrome, shared user data dir, and an auto-picked port > 10000.
+- A single shared profile (`user_data_dir`) is used across sessions; set `executable_path` if Chrome is not on PATH.
+- Codex sessions are automatically pointed at the running Playwright MCP server; every Playwright MCP tool call triggers a screenshot saved under the configured `output_dir` and posted to the chat.

 ## Chat flows

 - Telegram: mention the bot or send `/codex` → choose project → prompt → session is created (topics preferred; reply-thread fallback).